Release date not yet known

 A book that transcends genre and category, Elsewhere is a modern YA classic.
 This deluxe edition features stained edges, a new Q&A from the author, and personal black-and-white photographs.

-Thorn Season by Kiera Azar (HarperCollins/Storytide) - description not yet updated on Goodreads.
+Thorn Season by Kiera Azar (HarperCollins/Storytide) - description not yet updated on Goodreads, UK cover released but not US.

 A persecuted few are Wielders, able to exert a physical power that extends beyond their visible body: magically projecting their Spectre to caress, to pick a lock... even to kill.
 Feared for this ability, Wielders have always been Hunted.